codingfriend1/GHCN-Global-Historical-Climatology-Network-Annual-Anomalies/README.md

 4. For each month class (Jan to Jan, Feb to Feb, Mar to Mar), calculate anomalies from their respective fixed baselines.

 5. For each year in the station's data, average all twelve monthly anomalies.
-Each annual average must have at least one monthly anomaly.
+Each annual average must have at least the number monthly anomalies specified in `MONTHS_REQUIRED_EACH_YEAR = 12`.

 6. Divide the world into a grid of latitude and longitude quadrants (5°x5°) and associate each station with a grid quadrant based on the station's latitude and longitude.